-If you’re set on having a dog despite these circumstances, consider doggy day care, bringing your dog to work or asking trusted neighbours if someone would like to dog-sit.
+If you’re set on having a dog despite these circumstances, consider doggy day care, bringing your dog to work or asking trusted neighbours or family members if someone would like to dog-sit.
 There are also websites where you can meet local dog-sitters who want to spend time with dogs for free.
 You may also consider small dogs for rehoming, as it may make travelling and day care easier.

 If they don’t think you’re ready for dog ownership, you may even be rejected by the pet rehoming or animal shelter organisation you contacted.

 3. What training will the dog require?

 While it can be a common misconception that all rescue dogs are aggressive, that’s simply not the case.
-What does ring true is that all dogs, regardless of their background, will need your devotion to help them settle into their new home with you.
+What does ring true is that all dogs, regardless of their background, will need your time and devotion to help them settle into their new home with you.

+Dogs are naturally inclined to be man’s best friend, so their attachment is very strong.
 Research has even shown that dogs dream about their owners.
-Being abandoned is hugely traumatic, but dogs learn to love again surprisingly quickly.
+Being abandoned is hugely traumatic, but dogs learn to love and trust again surprisingly quickly.

 5. What do you need to know before rehoming a dog with behavioural issues?